MDSplus/mdsplus/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Affiliation**
-What Laboratory / Company are you from, if any?
+What University / Laboratory / Company are you from, if any?

 **Version(s) Affected**
 The MDSplus Version(s) affected, if any.